Controlling Fake News by Tagging: A Branching Process Analysis: Introduction

-Branching processes (BPs) have been used to model content propagation on OSNs (e.g., \cite{viralBranching,ranbir}).
-In general, on an OSN, such as Facebook or Twitter, users share news with their friends.
-When a friend visits\footnote{visits OSN, opens his timeline and reads the news.} the OSN, he may forward to some/all of his friends, depending on the attractiveness of the news.
-This spreading is well captured by continuous-time BPs (e.g., \cite{viralBranching,ranbir}).
-Continuous versions allow us to model independent visits of users to OSN.
+Branching processes (BPs) are used to model several problems related to content propagation over OSNs, e.g., meme popularity (analysis of general posts) over multiple networks in (\cite{d2019spreading, yagan2013conjoining}), viral marketing (propagation of a particular post of interest as in our case) in (\cite{viralBranching,ranbir}).
+In OSNs (e.g., Facebook), users share posts with their friends.
+When a friend visits\footnote{visits OSN, opens his timeline and reads the news/post.} the OSN, he may forward the post to some of his friends, depending on attractiveness.
+This spreading is sufficiently well captured by continuous-time Markovian (exponential user visit times) BPs, which are also mathematically tractable (e.g., \cite{viralBranching,ranbir}).
+Continuous versions can model independent user visits as well as the possible bursty spread (large shares in short time-intervals) of post.

-While mitigating the spread of fake news, we need to minimize the impact on the propagation of authentic news.
-To this end, we propose a warning-based mechanism, in which: a) every user receives a warning for each news item that he receives; b) the user receives a tag from its sender indicating that the news is fake/real; and c) every user tags the news as fake/real before sharing to his friends, the number of shares should not depend upon the tag.
-This approach is based on {\it two assumptions}: (i) {the users have an innate capacity (see \cite{zhou2018fake}) to identify the fake news (to some extent), which can be significantly accentuated by well-designed warnings, (ii) the collective wisdom (possible by sharing) (as in \cite{landemore2012collective}) guided by `good' warnings can lead towards almost unanimous and correct tagging}.
-The design of warning is based on the judgment (tags) of previous users and on the network's prior knowledge (if any) about the news.
+While mitigating the spread of fake news, the impact on the propagation of authentic news should be minimized.
+To this end, we propose a new warning-based mechanism, in which every user: a) receives a warning for each news item he receives; b) receives a tag from its sender indicating the news is fake/real; and c) tags the news as fake/real before sharing to his friends, and the number of shares should not depend upon the tag.
+This approach is based on {\it two assumptions}: (i) {the users have an innate capacity (see \cite{zhou2018fake}) to identify the fake news (to some extent), which can be significantly accentuated by well-designed warnings, (ii) the collective wisdom (possible by sharing) (as in \cite{landemore2012collective}) guided by `good' warnings can lead to almost unanimous and correct tagging}.
+The design of warning is based on the judgment (tags) of previous users and on the network's prior knowledge about the news.
+Some users may not follow the rules, may be reluctant to share a post after tagging it as fake.
+We study the affect of users' reluctance on our mechanism in \cite{arxiv}.